Call Us: (605) 229-3066

 2. • Full lawn analysis / inspection

 This application of fertilizer is used to stimulate growth in your lawn through the hot, dry summer months.
-It also makes it less susceptible to heat stress and withering from dry weather.
+It also makes it less susceptible to heat stress and dormancy from dry weather.
 The fertilizer used in this step includes iron and micronutrients to help your lawn grow healthy and full.

 Click here to see more tips on how you can keep your lawn healthy and looking good for the summer!!